JetBrains/teamcity-documentation/topics/build-artifact.md

 ## Artifacts Cache on Agent

-All artifacts published by a build are stored in the agent's artifacts cache in the `<Build Agent home>\system\.artifacts_cache` directory, which helps speed up artifact dependencies in some cases.
+All artifacts published by a build are stored in the agent's artifacts cache in `<Build Agent home>\system\.artifacts_cache`, which helps speed up artifact dependencies in some cases.
 However, depending on the size of artifacts, [clean-up](clean-up.md), and other settings, artifacts caching may cause low disk space on the agent.
 You can [configure](free-disk-space.md#Configuring+artifacts+cache) storing published artifacts in the agent cache.

 <seealso>